lamekrhwritingtest/lamekrhwritingtest.github.io/index.md

 ![Enter your username and password](/assets/owncloudqs-userconnect-userlogin.png)

 On the last page of the wizard you can select your folder syncing options.
-For this tutorial we'll leave the default settings and click **Connect**.
+For this tutorial we will leave the default settings and click **Connect**.

 ![Select your folder syncing options](/assets/owncloudqs-userconnect-foldersync.png)